kurubaharish/TASK-MANAGER/task_manager/readme.md

 - Save tasks to a JSON file and load them at startup.

 ## GitHub Repository
-You can find the source code and documentation in the GitHub repository: - GitHub Repository: [Your GitHub Repo](<your-github-repo-url>)
+You can find the source code and documentation in the GitHub repository: - GitHub Repository:

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for discussion.